 The transformation had begun, but it was far from complete.
 The Bronx Hotel — now the Reno-Sparks Gospel Mission — was rapidly becoming overcrowded.
 Nightly, men slept on the pews and ground, curling up wherever they could rest their heads.
 They waited outside in the winter for a cup of hot coffee.
 They filled the nightly chapel services, hungry for direction in life.
 The Mission expanded, with staff and volunteers tearing down the roof of an adjacent storage room to build a 50-bed dormitory.
 Carpenters volunteered their time, using materials donated from the old First Evangelical Free Church.
 The Mission’s growth brought such services as a thrift store and warehouse.
 But still it languished in financial struggles and identity problems.
 Many thought the Mission was the problem with downtown’s woes of decreased tourism and gaming.
 Then the man with a slow, Southern drawl came into town.

 Meet Our Board

-Carl, a Reno-area attorney, has served on the Board of Directors since January 1993 and as Board President since 1995.
+President Carl Hebert.
+A Reno-area attorney, Carl has served on the Board of Directors since January 1993 and as Board President since 1995.
 He has a degree in Criminal Justice from California State University-Sacramento, is an Army veteran, and has lived in Reno for more than 20 years.
 He is an active member of a local church.